MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 >[!NOTE]
 >While this example showcases a query with a SQL Database as a data source, the concept applies to queries with or without a data source.

-When Power Query reads your M script, it runs the script through an optimization process to more efficiently evaluate your query.
+When Power Query reads your M script, it runs the script through an optimization process to evaluate your query.
 In this process, it determines which steps (transforms) from your query can be offloaded to your data source.
 It also determines which other steps need to be evaluated using the Power Query engine.
 This optimization process is called *query folding*, where Power Query tries to push as much of the possible execution to the data source to optimize your query's execution.

 >[!IMPORTANT]